javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-comparison/article.md

 - Comparison operators return a boolean value.
 - Strings are compared letter-by-letter in the "dictionary" order.
-- When values of different types are compared, they get converted to numbers (with the exclusion of a strict equality check).
+- When values of different data types are compared, they get converted to numbers (with the exclusion of a strict equality check).
 - The values `null` and `undefined` equal `==` each other and do not equal any other value.
 - Be careful when using comparisons like `>` or `<` with variables that can occasionally be `null/undefined`.
 Checking for `null/undefined` separately is a good idea.